 The forecaster uses machine learning to create predicted future values for key metrics.
 Users select the key metric that they would like to predict, along with any relevant datasets they think the system should take into account.
 The system then uses those suggested datasets, along with historical information about the metric, to learn any useful patterns for predicting future values of that dataset, by using that data to train various machine learning models.
 Once these models have been trained, the one with the best accuracy is selected and used to make a future forecast.

 We incorporate standard machine learning metrics, including linear regression models, support vector machines, gradient boosting machines, random forests, and neural networks.

 We have several different data connectors that allow us to plug in to the most common data sources, allowing us to integrate data into our platform wherever it’s stored.
-We make this feature available to enterprise clients, and we work with clients to implement any data connectors that we do not currently have and they require.
+We continue to add new data connectors and accept requests for new connectors from customers.

 We support many of the common data sources available today, including, but not limited to SQL and NoSQL databases, flat files, S3 buckets, APIs, data lakes and data warehouses.
 Additionally, we work with clients to support other data sources we don’t currently support.

 We support many of the most common data formats and will work with clients to support any other formats they require.